Beginning its reign over college applications in 1972, recent challenges to the efficacy of the

 Not only are traditional colleges expanding their definitions of an academically capable student,

-giving students the opportunity to approach their education in an unconventional manner.
+but online degree programs are also giving students the opportunity to approach their education in an unconventional manner.

 Unlike traditional colleges, online institutions give students with busy professional and personal